Sagethompson99/Course-Quest/README.md

 This iteration, we implemented a course save feature and the previously created web scrapers to add more courses for users.
 Sage wrote the save feature and made them display on home pages, even if a user returns to the app.
 Noah and Jeetika made their scrapers display courses correctly.
 Christopher found which design pattern our app fit the best and identified the structure and similiarities.
 Christopher originally looked at implementing the template design pattern to allow our Course objects to be abstract and therefore allowing different web scrapers to have different implementations of the object.
 This ended up not being very useful since all of the web scrapers use the same course object.
 Instead, we used the strategy pattern because it aligned well with how our app has multiple options and filters for searching.
 Chris also made sure the saved courses store links correctly so you could still access them from the home page.
 Araf created a tutorial page (that needs to be implemented) on the Settings page to help users work the app.
 Sage also added a dark mode feature.
 We were able to successfully finish the targeted user stories for this iteration.
 Chris, Sage, Noah, and Jeetika peer-programmed the filter implementation.
 Noah continued UI testing in Espresso for the filter and save features.
 For our last iteration, we will work on results populating on pages instead of just a constant stream.
 Also, we will potentially add more scrapers and finish the tutorial pages in Settings.

+## Iteration 3 Report

+As the project comes to a close, we made our last changes to the app.
+We fixed up the UI by adding loading view while the app searches.
+Sage combined the like/dislike button to make it more fluid and added a dark mode feature.
+We implemented 3 more user stories: a share button, a popular searches feature, and a recent searches feature.
+Christopher cleaned up the project using Lint.
+Noah, Christoper, Jeetika, and Sage continued the Espresso testing as a group.
+We encountered some difficulties with developer animation settings with the loading view but were able to test on Christopher's machine successfully.

 ## Ignored Lint Warnings

 Deprecated API within Espresso Tests